wataru-maeda/multiSlideMenu/README.md

 pod 'multiSlideMenu'
 ```

+Or add the [MultiSlideMenuViewController.swift](https://github.com/WataruMaeda/multiSlideMenu/blob/master/multiSlideMenu/Classes/MultiSlideMenuViewController.swift) file to your project manually.

-## Author
+## Requirements

-WataruMaeda, wm19850716@gmail.com
+iOS 8+
+Swift 3.0+
+Xcode 8.0+

 ## License

-multiSlideMenu is available under the MIT license.
-See the LICENSE file for more info.
+This project is available under the MIT license.
+See the [LICENSE](https://github.com/WataruMaeda/multiSlideMenu/blob/master/LICENSE) file for more info.